epreglej/ComfyVR/README.md

 # Comfy VR - Nuxt3 web application for VR CAS rating

 Comfy VR is currently hosted on: [comfy-vr.tech](https://comfy-vr.tech)
-*(Data might not be accessible if the database went into automatic sleep mode due to resource usage.)*
+*(Data might not be accessible if the database went into automatic sleep mode due to resource saving mode)*

-This web application was developed during the process of trying to figure out what a good VR comfort, accessibility and safety system would look like.
+This web application was developed during the process of trying to figure out what a good VR comfort, accessibility and safety ranking system would look like.

 ## Used technologies
 - **Nuxt** (frontend and backend based on Vue and NitroJS frameworks)